MP Estate Planning UK

 Finding a Qualified Estate Planner

-To find a qualified estate planner, consider the following steps:
+To find a qualified estate planner, consider the following:

-• Seek referrals from trusted friends or family members.
+• Seek referrals from trusted friends or family members, and check online reviews and case studies.

-A qualified estate planner can provide personalized advice tailored to your specific needs, ensuring that your estate is managed efficiently.
+A specialist estate planner can provide personalised advice tailored to your specific circumstances, ensuring that your estate is structured to claim all available IHT reliefs — including the full RNRB.

 Useful Online Tools and Calculators

-In addition to professional guidance, utilizing online tools and calculators can help you understand and manage your estate better.
-Some useful resources include:
+In addition to professional guidance, using online tools and calculators can help you understand the scale of your potential IHT liability and identify areas where planning can make a difference:

-By combining professional guidance with these online resources, you can develop a robust estate plan that protects your family’s future.
+By combining specialist guidance with these resources, you can develop a robust estate plan that protects your family’s future and makes full use of every available IHT relief — including the Residence Nil-Rate Band.

 Conclusion: Taking Control of Your Estate Planning